 With the release of 7pace Timetracker 4.24, “User Management” moved from the "Configuration" tab to Organization Settings, so that it is accessible outside of 7pace Timetracker.
-"User Management" now resides under the "Settings" tab of 7pace Timetracker, and when you click on it, you will see the following:
+"User Management" now resides under the "Settings" tab of 7pace Timetracker or from Azure DevOps Organization settings / (Extensions) 7pace Timetracker / Permissions).

 If you are a project collection administrator, you can now easily assign any of your DevOps users the permissions and user roles they require.
 If you have dedicated admin of a system, that person is no longer required to have an admin role (or a license) in 7pace Timetracker, but can still manage users.

-- The left "Users" panel lists all valid users in your DevOps organization, with a "Search" text field at the top lets you search for licensed users and groups in your directory.
+The left "Team/User" panel lists all valid users in your DevOps organization.
+A "Search" text field at the top lets you search for licensed users and groups in your directory.

 Important: When you select a user in the left panel and then click on a corresponding "Role" in the right panel, the role that you assign to that user is immediately effective without having to "save" anything, with the exception of the "None" role, which will ask for confirmation.

 Below are are a few things to keep in mind when assigning permissions/user roles to your team members:

 - Assignment of user roles determines the information and pages accessible to the user.

 - All users who have access to 7pace Timetracker can create time records.